Factors to Consider When Selling a Home for Virginia Senior Care

 Should You Consider a Bridge Loan to Cover Interim Care Costs?

-Bridge loans are short-term options that give finances while you wait for more permanent funding, such as selling your home.
-They are great for meeting Virginia’s immediate care needs while waiting for long-term funding.
+Bridge loans are short-term financing options while you wait for more permanent funding, such as selling your home.
+They are great for meeting Virginia’s immediate care needs while waiting for long-term financing.

 Considerations for Bridge Loans: